German government response to the COVID-19 pandemic: February 2021

 The RKI reported on 4 February that the seven-day incidence had dropped to 48 in the city of Munich.
 Mayor Dieter Reiter nevertheless stated that only if the value could be kept below the threshold of 50 over the coming week would there be grounds to discuss relaxation of the lockdown restrictions for the city.

 On 10 February, Merkel and the heads of the German states agreed on extending the lockdown until 7 March, with hairdressers to be allowed to reopen on 1 March under strict conditions.
 Schools and daycare centres were agreed to be "the first to gradually reopen", with the decision on the timing and the modalities left to individual states.
 In view of the mutations of the virus, it was agreed that the relaxation of the restrictions would be discussed only after the seven-day incidence had dropped to below 35, rather than the threshold of 50 which had been in place since May 2020.

 On 12 February, health minister Spahn announced that Germany would unilaterally close its borders to neighbouring countries Czechia and Austrian province Tyrol, citing concerns about coronavirus variants.
 Exceptions were made for truck drivers and other essential professions, subject to a negative coronavirus test taken at most 48 hours prior to crossing the border.
 The European Commission wrote an official complaint letter to Germany – along with Hungary, Denmark, Sweden, and Finland –, calling for less restrictive measures.
 On 23 February, Minister of State Michael Roth rejected the criticism, saying that the measure did align with the Schengen Agreement.

-On 26 February, health minister Spahn confirmed that the seven-day incidence among those 80 years and over had dropped from 200 in early February to 70.
+On 26 February, Spahn confirmed that the seven-day incidence among those 80 years and over had dropped from 200 in early February to 70.
 He said that this was probably due to the vaccination campaign, which prioritised this age group.
 The RKI said that the number of active outbreaks, new outbreaks and number of affected residents had declined, and that this was "very probably" due to vaccination.

 March 2021

 From 15 March until 18 March, Germany temporarily suspended the use of the AstraZeneca vaccine "as a precaution" according to the Health Ministry, and on 30 March restricted its use in patients under the age of 60 years.

 On 24 March, the partial lockdown was extended until at least 18 April 2021.
 In a step that was considered highly unusual, Merkel withdrew her plan of a five-day period of shop closure beginning 1 April and no physical church services.

-On 30 March, Interior Minister Seehofer announced that border controls for entries from South Tyrol had been scrapped, while those from the Czech Republic would remain in place for another two weeks.
-The compulsory coronavirus testing and quarantine requirements were to stay in place for the same period in both cases.